TheOdinProject/curriculum/foundations/html_css/the-box-model/the-box-model.md

 </div>

 ### Additional Resources
-This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something
+This section is reserved for supplemental helpful links to other content.
+If you know of any that you think are useful, please add them here!

 ### Knowledge Check
 * What does the `box-sizing` CSS property do?